hiBrett/HackerRankChallengeFraudulentActivity/README.md

 ### Improvement Ideas
 The main perfomance cost comes from keeping the list sorted.
 This should be the first place to look for improving the performance.
 <br/>A possible improvement would be to have a queue to remember the index of the earliest day rather than finding it every time.
 This would use more space, but the space complexity would stay the same.
+<br/>The inputs could be validated, though this may not be necessary as the inputs are constrained in the problem statement.